bekahwebb/bekahwebb.github.io/_posts/2023-09-01-A-look-at-the-Cost-of-Camping-at-all-63-National-Parks.md

 ```

 # Cleaning the data and renaming columns
 Next I cleaned the data by pulling two variables out of two of the columns: fees and addresses and made individual columns of cost, description, zip, and city.
 I wanted to examine the description column closer to see if the output would be useful.
-It was really messy in putting random text in different rows and it didn't give me to much information about why the camp charged the cost that it did so I dropped description from the dataset.
+It was really messy, there was random text in different rows and it didn't give me too much information.
+I dropped description from the dataset.
 I renamed the columns by making a dictionary list, and my output showed the data output I wanted.
 ```python
 # Split 'fees' column into 'fees' and 'description'
 data[['cost', 'description']] = pd.DataFrame(data['fees'].apply(lambda x: [x[0]['cost'], x[0]['description']] if x else [None, None]).tolist(), index=data.index)